vvo/azure-sb-queue-watcher/README.md

 `opts.concurrency` is the number of messages you want to get from the queue at once.
 It defaults to `1`.
 It all depends on how much messages you can deal with given you CPU power.

 `opts.timeout` is the message processing timeout (in ms).
 After this timeout, the message is released to be consumed by others.
+Defaults to 30s.

 ### watcher.start()